watsthemoi/Parro/README.md

 ### *Exploring a Software Solution to Music Theory Analysis and Visualization*
 ---
-Parro is built using the [music21 toolkit for musical analysis and computational musicology] (https://github.com/cuthbertLab/music21).
+Parro is built using the [music21 toolkit for musical analysis and computational musicology](https://github.com/cuthbertLab/music21).
 The intent of Parro is to assist music theory learning with a hands-on approach, where user's can upload any audio track and receive a rendered composition that can be saved and edited.
-Parro utlizes [Spotify's basic-pitch library] (https://github.com/spotify/basic-pitch/tree/main) to extract MIDI data from audio files.
+Parro utlizes [Spotify's basic-pitch library](https://github.com/spotify/basic-pitch/tree/main) to extract MIDI data from audio files.

 ### *Setting Up*
 ---